All Episodes

 How are we going to enforce it?

-How are we going to enforce that?
+How are we going to enforce this?

-The problem is that's never going to happen.
+Except the problem is that's never going to happen.

-The reason it isn't going to happen because the reason that businesses hire them is because they get them at under minimum wage.
+The reason isn't going to happen because the reason that businesses hire them is because they get them at under minimum wage.

-That's that's that's that's capitalism.
+That's capitalism.

 It's not a sin.